hadjichristslave/SMC/README.md

 A Dependent Dirichlet process is used to cluster the points of the environment.

-A random forest decision layer is added to classify if every cluster is an object the model has encountered before.
+A simple decision layer is added to classify if every cluster is an object the model has encountered before.

 That way matching in the distribution space is done.
 The main motivation is to use this layer in the landmark detection phase of SLAM methods.
 It will greatly reduce the dimensionality of point clouds as it introduces an very extensive reprentation of a point cloud.

 #Benchmark

-The sampler is quite fast.
-For 11K points in the cloud and a configuration of 20 samples and 3 particles it takes ~3s to output landmark ID's @ a Intel(R) Core(TM) i5-3210M CPU @ 2.50GHz
-As is expected the weight calculations are quite expensive but they can be optimized even further.

-The random forest is also fast.
-The classification when no new landmarks are given takes less than .01 sec.
-If new landmarks are added extra time is needed for the DB operations.
-It usually takes less than 1sec to complete its operations.
+Detailed Benchmarks can be found in my report.
+Generally, provided a good downsampling in the preprocessing, the sampler can be used online

 #Output